ITurres/blog_app/README.md

 - Understand Rails naming conventions.
 - Use params from browser requests in a safe way.
 - Write tests for controllers.
-- Use preprocessed HTML file with embedded Ruby code.
+- Use preprocessed HTML files with embedded Ruby code.
 - Use layouts and templates for shared content.
 - Write integration tests with Capybara gem.
 - Secure app from n+1 problems.
 - Build a web app that requires the user to log in.
 - Use devise gem for authentication.
-- Limit access to web app resources based on authorization rules with cancancan gem.
+- Limit access to web app resources based on authorization rules with Cancan Gem.
-- Build an API that is RESTful.
+- Build a RESTful API.
-- Understand importance of APIs and docs following standards.
+- Understand the importance of APIs and docs following standards.
 - Generate documentation for an API.
-- Understand importance of APIs and docs following standards.
+- Understand the importance of APIs and docs following standards.

 ## 🛠 Built With <a name="built-with"></a>